 The Department of Highway Safety and Motor Vehicles ("DHSMV") has jursidcition to suspend licenses for refusal to submit a breath sample, however their jurisdiction must be properly obtained.
 A person who is arrested for suspicion of Driving Under the Influence of drugs or alcohol ("DUI") in Florida will be asked to provide a sample of their breath by blowing into an Intoxilyzer 8000.
 If you refuse to blow, then your license will be suspended but you can challenge the suspension at an administrative hearing at the Department of Highway Safety and Motor Vehicles ("DHSMV").
 There are several challenges that can be raised at a DMV hearing.

 In criminal cases, searches resulting from vehicle stops have been hotly litigated since the automobile became available to the public in mass.
-Since cars are mobile and not as private as your home, the Supreme Court has interpreted the constitution to afford vehicle searches and seizures less protection.
+Since cars are mobile and not as private as your home, the Supreme Court has interpreted the constitution to give vehicle searches and seizures less protection.